vuejs/v2.vuejs.org/src/v2/guide/events.md

 > New in 2.5.0+

 The `.exact` modifier should be used in combination with other system modifiers to indicate that the exact combination of modifiers must be pressed for the handler to fire.
+If used with no system modifiers it will not fire the handler if any system modifiers are pressed.

 ``` html
 <!-- this will fire even if Alt or Shift is also pressed -->